icesat2py/icepyx/doc/source/development/contribution_guidelines.rst

 Attribution for Contributions
 -----------------------------
 We appreciate any and all contributions made to icepyx, direct or indirect, large or small.
-To learn more about how you will be recognized for your contributions, please see our :ref:`Attribution Guidelines page<attribution_ref_label>`.
+To learn more about how you will be recognized for your contributions, please see our :ref:`Attribution Guidelines <attribution_ref_label>`.